Into the Valley: Background

-Inspiration may also be the 1971 film The Last Valley, starring Michael Caine and with a theme scored by John Barry.

-Usage in football/media
+In popular culture

-"Into the Valley" is still used as a theme song for fans of Scottish football team Dunfermline Athletic F.C., the local team of the band, and also Charlton Athletic F.C. of the English Football League Championship whose stadium is named The Valley.
-It was also used in their premiership years by Bradford City A.F.C., whose stadium is named Valley Parade.
+"Into the Valley" is still used as a theme song for fans of Scottish football team Dunfermline Athletic F.C., the local team of the band, and also English side Charlton Athletic F.C., whose stadium is named The Valley.
+It was also used by fellow English team Bradford City A.F.C., whose stadium is named Valley Parade, during their Premiership years (1999–2001).
 It is also played as the teams come out at the Valley Stadium, home of Redditch United F.C.

-In 2012, the song was used in a television advertising campaign by the cycle and motoring accessory retailer Halfords.